-Ada Lovelace Talks on Artificial Intelligence
+Ada Lovelace Talks

 She is considered the first woman programmer in history, and for DaSCI her assertion that machines were capable of more than simple calculations conveys a lot of courage in the face of adversity.
 When we do research, the calculations are certainly not simple, things never work out right the first time and there is a constant effort to get better results.